digitalbazaar/vc/README.md

 ### Verifying a Verifiable Credential

-For most situations, you will only need to verify a Verifiable Presentation, since Verifiable Credentials that are not wrapped in a VP are a rare occurrence.
+For most situations, Verifiable Credentials will be wrapped in a Verifiable Presentation and the entire VP should be verified.
+However, this library provides a utility function to verify a Verifiable Credential on its own.

 Pre-requisites: